Vishnupriya609/100DaysofCoding/Day1.md

 - 2006-Sun microsystems made open source
 - Later oracle corporation acquired sun microsystems & became the maintainer of java.
 - Today,Java is widely used in android apps,web servers,enterprise systems,&cloud computing.
-## why Only Java?
+## Why not C/C++?
-Because C/C++ are compiled languages.when we write code in C/C++,it directly converted into machinecode by a compiler.This machine code is specific to the os and hardware.Then it make security isuues.
+Because C/C++ are compiled languages.when we write code in C/C++,it directly converted into machinecode by a compiler.This machine code is specific to the os and hardware.Then it make security issues.
+- Pros: very fast and efficient
+- cons:No portability,manual memory management,&Unsafe operations(pointers,bufferflows)
+## Why only Java?
+-Java code is first compiled into bytecode,not direct machine code.
+-This bytecode runs on the Java virtual machine(JVM),which interprets it for your specific system.
+-Because JVM exists on almost every platform,the same Java program can run anywhere without modification.
+-pros: platform-independent,safer,automatic memory management.
+-cons: slightly slower than direct machine code(through JIT compiler).
+## What